Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Introduction and main results

 \textsc{Nonlinear diffusion. } The results in the local case have been extended by several authors to the case in which the diffusion operator is a nonlinear operator of porous medium type, $\mathcal{L}=-\Delta u^m$, $m>1$; see for instance~\cite{LaurencotFast,LaurencotSimondon,Rey99, ReVa99,Escobedo-Feireisl-Laurencot-2000,Carrillo-Fellner-2005,Andreucci-Tedeev-2008}.
 Two different nonlocal nonlinear diffusion operators of porous medium-type have become popular in the last years, $\mathcal{L}u=(-\Delta)^{\alpha/2} u^m$ and $\mathcal{L}u=-\operatorname{div}(u^{m-1}\nabla(-\Delta)^{-\alpha/2}u)$; see for instance~\cite{dePablo-Quiros--Rodriguez-Vazquez-2012} for the former and~\cite{Caffarelli-Vazquez-2011} for the latter.
 Diffusion-convection problems for operators of this kind have only been considered for the second operator in spatial dimension $N=1$ by means of entropy methods~\cite{Feo-Huang-Volzone-2020}.
 Such methods are not suitable for the first model, hence a different approach is needed.

 \textsc{Other convection nonlinearities. } It should be possible to extend our results to the case in which the convection nonlinearity is not exactly a power, as long as it behaves like one of them for $u\sim0$; see e.g.~\cite{EVZArma,EZ} for the local case.

-It would also be interesting to consider convection nonlinearities $F$ in~\eqref{eq.main0} having different behaviours for $u\sim0$ in different directions.
-To our knowledge, this situation has only been considered up to now in the local case, for problems involving different power-like convection nonlinearities in different directions, both with linear and nonlinear diffusion; see~\cite{EsZu97,Escobedo-Feireisl-Laurencot-2000}.
+\textsc{Multidirectional convection. } It would also be interesting to consider convection nonlinearities $F$ in~\eqref{eq.main0} having different behaviours for $u\sim0$ in different directions.
+To our knowledge, this situation has only been considered up to now in the local case, for problems involving different power-like convection nonlinearities in different directions, both with linear and nonlinear diffusion, under conditions that guarantee that asymptotically convection acts only in one direction; see~\cite{EsZu97,Escobedo-Feireisl-Laurencot-2000}.
+The general case is more involved, as pointed out by the recent paper \cite{Ser21}, which shows that the multidimensional Burgers equation with a Dirac delta as initial data is not well-posed: either the solution does not exist or it is not self-similar.
+So, even if such an equation enjoys $L^1$--$L^\infty$-smoothing effects \cite{SeSi19}, we cannot obtain its asymptotic behaviour with the methods developed in this paper.

 \textsc{Nonlocal convection. } The papers~\cite{Ignat-Rossi-2007,MR2888353,MR3328145} study diffusion-convection problems with a diffusion operator of convolution type in which also the convection term is nonlocal.
 In both cases the involved kernel is integrable with some finite moments.
-The asymptotic behaviour of models involving singular kernels in both diffusion and convective part and the manner in which they interact remains to be analyzed.
+The asymptotic behaviour of models involving singular kernels in both the diffusion and convection terms, and the manner in which they interact, remains to be analysed.

 \textsc{Numerical schemes. } It would be interesting to develop numerical schemes reproducing qualitatively the large-time behaviour of solutions of~\eqref{eq.main}.
 Such issues have been considered in problems involving both local and nonlocal (of convolution type) diffusion operators for instance in~\cite{Ignat-Pozo-Zuazua-2015,Ignat-Pozo-2017,Ignat-Pozo-2018}.